Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 │   ├── test_annotation.txt
 ```

+## Analysis of Training Results

+1. **Training and Validation Loss Trends**:
+   - **Training Loss**: Stabilized at around `0.612` after the initial iterations.
+   - **Validation Loss**: Fluctuates slightly but remains in the range of `0.600 - 0.650`.
+This is a positive sign as the validation loss doesn't significantly increase, suggesting no major overfitting.

+2. **Accuracy**:
+   - **Full Sequence Accuracy (Full Seq)**:
+     - Early iterations: `0.8438` (84.38%)
+     - Final iteration: `0.9688` (96.88%)
+   - **Per-Character Accuracy (Per Char)**:
+     - Early iterations: `0.8624` (86.24%)
+     - Final iteration: `0.9688` (96.88%)
+   - The significant increase in accuracy suggests the model effectively learned the patterns in your dataset.

+3. **Validation Results**:
+   - The validation accuracy and loss at various points indicate the model generalizes well to unseen data, with consistent improvements in both metrics during training.

+4. **Convergence**:
+   - Both the training and validation losses have plateaued, indicating the model has likely reached its optimal performance for the current configuration and dataset size.

+5. **Learning Rate**:
+   - The learning rate decayed steadily during training, starting from `3e-4` to near-zero by the final iteration (`1.24e-9`), which is expected and helps stabilize the model in later training stages.

 ## Key Dependencies
 - **VietOCR**: A deep learning-based OCR framework.
 - **Pillow**: Image processing for cropping and saving passport fields.